BS in Biology: Pre-Veterinary Medicine Emphasis

 Explore Your Future Career in Veterinary Medicine

 Veterinarians diagnose and treat ill and injured animals, including pets, livestock and working animals.
-In addition to maintaining and promoting animal health, veterinarians understand the importance of animal welfare and the integral relationship between animals and humans.
+In addition to maintaining and promoting animal health, veterinarians are expected to understand the importance of animal welfare and the integral relationship between animals and humans.

 TOTAL CREDITS & COURSE LENGTH: